Xilinx/Vitis_Libraries/docs/src/user_guide/L3_overview.rst

     *
         - xclbin
         - file path to FPGA bitstream
     *
         - configFile
         - file path to config_info.dat file
     *
         - logFile
         - file path to log file
     *
         - engineName
         - XFBLAS engine to run
     *
-        - PE
+        - kernelNumber

-        - index of kernel that is being used, default is 0
+        - number of kernels that is being used, default is 1

 .. rubric:: Return: